jcass77/django-apscheduler/README.md

   kill any long-running threads (your jobs) with extreme prejudice (thinking that they are caused by misbehaving HTTP requests).

-Relying on `BlockingScheduler` forces you to run APScheduler in its own dedicated process.
+Relying on `BlockingScheduler` forces you to run APScheduler in its own dedicated process that is not handled or monitored by the webserver.
 The example code provided in `runapscheduler.py` above is a good starting point.

 Project resources